 Step-by-Step Instructions

-Here’s a look at the process involved in this recipe.
-Scroll down to the bottom of the post for the full information.
+Here’s a look at the process involved in this yogurt muffin recipe so you know what to expect.
+Scroll down to the bottom of the post for the full information, including the amounts and timing.

-TIP: I like to make a batch with a few different flavors, so I divide up the batter as shown here.
+TIP: I like to make a batch with a few different flavors in my Yogurt Muffins, so I divide up the batter as shown here.
 You can do a batch all in one flavor or you can stir 1 tablespoon of any add-in into each muffin cup.

 Frequently Asked Questions